 When cutting, use appropriate protective equipment including eye protection and face mask.
 Review our indicative data sheets prior to use.

-STORAGE

-If possible, store your plastic sheets on a fully supported and level plane to avoid any warping.
+STORAGE FULL SHEET WEIGHTS 1500 x 1200mm dimensions Sheet Thickness rHDPE (Dapple & Orca) rHIPS (Alba & Heron) rPET (Other Classics) 5mm Not available 9.5kg 11.5kg 12mm 20.5kg 24kg 28kg 20mm 34.5kg 40kg 47kg 3000 x 1200mm dimensions Sheet rHDPE rHIPS rPET Sheet Thickness rHDPE (Dapple & Orca) rHIPS (Alba & Heron) rPET (Other Classics) Thickness (Dapple & Orca) (Alba & Heron) (Other Classics) Thickness 5mm (Dapple & Orca) Not available (Alba & Heron) 19kg (Other Classics) Approximate weights areas prone to high temperatures.
+They should be fully supported on a level plane to avoid any warping.
 If this proves impossible, store them as close to upright as you can (with the long edge on the floor) and prop them against a wall with nothing else leaning on them.
 The sheets will bend if improperly stacked.
-If bending occurs, then stacking them "in the opposite direction" will normally return bent sheets to their original shape.

-The material will scratch if handled roughly, so care should be taken when they are being moved and stacked, especially when being laid flat on the floor or a work surface.
+If bending occurs, then stacking them "in the opposite direction" will normally return the sheets to their original shape.
+You should store your plastic sheets in a cool, dry, and indoor environment, away from direct sunlight or The material will scratch if handled roughly, so care should be taken when they are being moved and stacked, especially when being laid flat on the floor or a work surface.
 We recommend laying a sheet of cardboard between stacked sheets, or on top of surfaces being worked on, to help prevent marks.
 Also, ensure that the material is stored and worked on in a clean environment, as sharp pieces of metal or grit are likely to mark the surface of the material.

-FULL SHEET WEIGHTS

-2000 x 1000mm dimensions

-Sheet Thickness rHDPE (Dapple) rHIPS (Alba and Heron) rPET (Other Classics)

-5mm Not available 15kg 18kg

-12mm 29kg 30kg 35kg

-20mm 48kg 50kg 58.7kg

-Sheet Thickness 3000 x 1200mm dimensions rHDPE rHIPS rPET (Dapple) (Alba and Heron) (Other Classics)

-5mm Not available 19kg 23kg

-10119 5.\g

-12mm 41kg 48kg 56kg

-12mm 20mm - -

-\Approximate weights

-Smile Plastics sheets require little maintenance.
+HANDLING INSTRUCTIONS ó MAINTENANCE ↓ Dapple full sheet, 2000 × 1000mm Smile Plastics sheets require little maintenance.
 Surface dirt can easily be removed using a mild detergent and warm water, but the material is relatively soft so abrasive cleaners should be used with caution.
 The rHIPS and rPET panels are sensitive to organic solvents, especially nail varnish remover, paint stripper, etc. and some cleaning detergents like industrial catering spray.
 The rHIPS material may begin to yellow slightly in strong sunlight but this surface effect can be treated with conventional bathroom cleaners or light sanding.
 Scratches on rPET and rHIPS can be sanded out using appropriate grades of paper and scotch pads. rHDPE can be refinished using flames or scotch pads.
 Avoid using squeegees or dry cloths on the materials as they may create scratches by dragging debris across the surface.
 Alba (rHIPS) has paper and metallic foil on the surface and this can become dislodged when rubbing the surface harshly or using abrasives.

-MAINTENANCE

-If your Smile Plastics material requires a more intensive clean, try the following fixes in order:

-1. Use a neat detergent on a cloth, making sure that it is a detergent compatible with the plastic which will not damage it.
+MAINTENANCE ↓ Alba full sheet, 2000 × 1000mm If your Smile Plastics material requires a more intensive clean, try the following fixes in order: 1.
+Use a neat detergent on a cloth, making sure that it is a detergent compatible with the plastic which will not damage it.
 2. If this fails use a solvent, such as methylated spirit, but do not leave the solvent on the surface and make sure you are in a well-ventilated area.
 3. If these steps do not work use a scouring powder on a cloth, or failing that use a fine grade scotch pad or sandpaper, using increasingly finer grades up to 2000.

-RESISTANCE

-Heat